idvorkin/idvorkin.github.io/_d/anxiety.md

 #### Closing the gap

 So increasing your perspective.
 When it comes to the remodel stress, expand.
-Sure, right now there is pain, but look how small it is in the bigger picture, on the expected value through everythign else is still very hight, and that's likely the optimum point.
+Sure, right now there is pain, but look how small it is in the bigger picture, on the expected value through everything else is still very high, and that's likely the optimum point.

-A way to automatically increase perspective is humor, it breaks us out of our revery, and lets us laugh (TBD, postive vs negative stress).
-A flip side of this is, if you notice you're not laughing, nore enjoying other parts of life, you need to expand your perspective.
+A way to automatically increase perspective is humor, it breaks us out of our reverie, and lets us laugh (TBD, positive vs negative stress).
+A flip side of this is, if you notice you're not laughing, nor enjoying other parts of life, you need to expand your perspective.

-Intresting, I picked up a mantra, "This too shall pass", with the idea of smoothing out the highs and the lows, the Pschyatrist observed this is the buddhist impermance idea, which BTW is not apathy.
+Interesting, I picked up a mantra, "This too shall pass", with the idea of smoothing out the highs and the lows, the Psychiatrist observed this is the Buddhist impermanence idea, which BTW is not apathy.
 So this is helpful as it reducing suffering, which is attachment, to cut attachment, the good isn't as valuable, and the bad isn't as concerning.
 Yup, I wonder if switching my mantra from this too shall pass to more, how does this look in a larger time frame?

 ### Perspective